cfpb/sbl-project/features/features.md

 1. As a filer, I want to understand the steps I need to follow in order to create an account, so that I can access the filing platform.
 1. As a filer, I want to understand what Login.gov is, so that I can trust that my information is safe and secure.
 1. As a filer, I want to know what email address I must use when I create an account with Login.gov, so that I can gain access to the filing platform.
-1. As a filer, I want to have a shared user profile across CFPB data filing platforms,so that I can more easily manage my filings.
+1. As a filer, I want to have a shared user profile across CFPB data filing platforms, so that I can more easily manage my filings.
 1. As a filer, I want to know where to go for help with setting up my account, so that I can access the filing platform.
-1. As a filer, I want each person on my team to have a separate user profile/account, so that we don’t have to share login information. (is there a UI/UX element to this or is it wrapped into the fact that we are using Login.gov and 2-factor authentication?

 #### Technical requirements
 1. We need to select a mean of hosting static sites